anise0201/chippzia-order-system/README.md

 5. **Create Admin Accounts**: Admins can create new admin accounts to manage the system.

 ## Requirements
-To run the Kerepek Funz Sales System, you need to have the following software installed:
+To run the Chipzzia Sales System, you need to have the following software installed:

-1. [XAMPP](https://www.apachefriends.org/index.html): A web server solution that includes Apache, MySQL, and PHP.
+1. [XAMPP](https://www.apachefriends.org/index.html): A web server solution that includes Apache, and PHP.
+Must be PHP 8.1 or below though, if you wish to use Oracle 11g
+2. Oracle 11g

 ## Setup
 1. Open up the XAMPP Control Panel
 2. Go to XAMPP Apache "httpd.conf" file
-3. Open it, and change DocumentRoot to the location of the air-asia-booking-system "public_html"
+3. Open it, and change DocumentRoot to the location of the chippzia-sales-system "public_html" (?)

 ## Usage
-Once the Kerepek Funz Sales System is set up, you can use the following instructions to utilize its functionalities:
+Once the Chipzzia Sales System is set up, you can use the following instructions to utilize its functionalities:

 1. **Customer Side**: Register a customer account or use an existing one to log in.
 Browse the available products, add them to the cart, and proceed to checkout to complete the purchase.
 You can also view your order history and update your profile information.